Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 ### Data structure

 Along with the user stories, the database collections has been delineated.
-Specifically, in three main collections:
+Specifically, in three main collections, using MongoDB as a non relational database:

 - #### details collection